dhis2/dhis2-docs/developer/web-api/metadata.md

         "<categoryOptionUid>": []
     }

-CategoryOptions that are accessible by all orgUnits are returned with an empty array (`[]`) of orgUnits.
+CategoryOptions that are accessible by all OrganisationUnits are returned with an empty array (`[]`) of OrganisationUnits.

 ### Get organisation units by programs { #webapi_organisation_units_by_programs }

-Purpose-built endpoint to retrieve associations between Programs and Organisation Units.
+Purpose-built endpoint to retrieve associations between Programs and OrganisationUnits.
 This endpoint is the preferred way to retrieve program org unit associations.